Anup76/Hospitality_Python_Project/README.md

 - Generate custom reports based on the insights.

 ### Note:
-For all the program files and results, please refer to the attached file named "Hospitality_Project."
+For all the program files and results, please refer to the attached file named "Hospitality_Project python file."